Communal Waste Study

 This project will be the largest study of attitudes and behaviours of residents to bin stores and the recycling of organic waste.
 The aim of the project is develop an approach to support better engagement and communication with residents to understand and eventually improve their recycling and waste management behaviours.
 We believe this will result in making the bin storage facilities cleaner and more sustainable resources for the residents.

 The first stage of project is to undertake a survey of attitudes and behaviours of residents to the bin store.
-This survey will be carried out in October 2018.
+This survey will be carried out at the end of 2018.

 The survey asks residents about their attitudes and behaviours relating to the bin store.
 This survey is being conducted anonymously by CIT. accessgreen will not share any geographical or personal details with CIT and residents surveyed will not be asked to provide identifiable personal details.
 The answers will be grouped by bin store and processed by PBTI Research Group from Cork Institute of Technology and combine it with usage data.
 Examples of usage data would be the amount of waste per bin store over time.